What are Carbapenemase-producing Organisms (CPOs)?

 How can I prevent a CPO infection?

 Some bacteria can survive on surfaces like faucets and sinks for days or even months.
-Regular cleaning of these surfaces with a household cleaner can also help reduce the spread of bacteria.
+Regular cleaning of these surfaces with a household cleaner can help reduce the spread of bacteria.

 What steps are taken to prevent the spread of CPO in hospitals?